This is a sponsored post written by me on behalf of Nutrimom. All opinions are 100% mine.

 So, back to Rachel.
 We discussed my general lifestyle, schedule, nutritional goals, and even grocery shopping habits with Rachel.
 She asked me for examples of what I typically eat throughout the day as well as what I feed Vienna now that she eats solid food 3 times a day.
 I told her that I wanted to make sure both my baby and I were getting all the nutrition we need to be healthy while possibly allowing me to lose a few more post-baby pounds.

 Rachel then gave recommendations of what I should include more of in our diets, and I literally went to the grocery store following our session and applied her tips right then and there.
+She even gave us some tips that would help me save money on the shop and didn’t just focus on the nutrition side.
+I still need to look into the american express everyday card she told me about but the rewards sound amazing!
+Obviously, it’s not her job to give your financial tips but the extra effort was very appreciated.

 It’s not the easiest to follow strict diet rules, especially with our recent trip out of town.
 However, I’ve been trying to stick to her recommendations and gentle reminders, which are basically to add more fruits and veggies (at least half the plate and at every meal) and to add more fresh and frozen food versus anything canned/packaged.